François-Auguste Gevaert

-François-Auguste Gevaert (31 July 1828 in Huysse, near Oudenaarde – 24 December 1908 in Brussels) was a Belgian musicologist and composer.
+François-Auguste Gevaert (31 July 1828 – 24 December 1908) was a Belgian musicologist and composer.

 Life

+Gevaert was born in Huise, near Oudenaarde.
 His father was a baker, and he was intended for the same profession, but better counsels prevailed and he was permitted to study music.
 He was sent in 1841 to the Ghent Conservatory, where he studied under Édouard de Sommere and Martin-Joseph Mengal.
 Then he was appointed organist of the Jesuit church in that city.

 Soon Gevaert's compositions attracted attention, and he won the Belgian Prix de Rome which entitled him to two years' travel.
 The journey was postponed during the production of his first opera and other works.
 He finally embarked on it in 1849.
 After a short stay in Paris he went to Spain, and subsequently to Italy.